CrunchyData/pg_parquet/README.md

 - `AWS_CONFIG_FILE`: an alternative location for the config file
 - `AWS_PROFILE`: the name of the profile from the credentials and config file (default profile name is `default`)

+To make it more Postgres way, `pg_parquet` also defines GUCs to configure s3 client.
+These GUCs can only be set by a superuser.
+You can easily set these GUCs to use different configurations per session.
+You do not need to restart your session to change the config path or profile name.
+- `pg_parquet.aws_config_file`: an absolute path to the configuration file used by s3 client.
+Note that when set, the GUC overrides `AWS_CONFIG_FILE` environment variable.
+By default the GUC is unset,
+- `pg_parquet.aws_shared_credentials_file`: an absolute path to the shared credentials file used by s3 client.
+Note that when set, the GUC overrides `AWS_SHARED_CREDENTIALS_FILE` environment variable.
+By default the GUC is unset,
+- `pg_parquet.aws_profile`: the profile name used by s3 client.
+Note that when set, the GUC overrides `AWS_PROFILE` environment variable.
+By default the GUC is unset.

+> [!NOTE]
+> GUCs override environment variables.
+And environment variables override configuration files.
+You can use any or combination of them to configure s3 client as you wish.

 > [!NOTE]
 > To be able to write into a object store location, you need to grant `parquet_object_store_write` role to your current postgres user.
 > Similarly, to read from an object store location, you need to grant `parquet_object_store_read` role to your current postgres user.